-- Relationships: To show how different parts of a system are connected. - Power dynamics: To explore where power, both formal and informal, lies within a system so levers of power can be identified. - Causal loops/maps: To visualize how one part of a system reinforces outcomes in other parts of the system.
+- ▶ Relationships: To show how different parts of a system are connected and in what way. - Power dynamics: To explore where power, both formal and informal, lies within a system so levers of power can be identified. - ▶ Causal loops/maps: To visualize how one part of a system reinforces outcomes in other parts of the system.